 - Frequently Asked Questions

-A criminal record certificate (CRC) is an official document that confirms whether an individual has any criminal convictions, cautions, reprimands, or warnings.
-For UK visa purposes, applicants may need an ACRO police certificate (for UK records) and overseas certificates from any country where they lived for 12+ months in the past 10 years while aged 18 or over.
+A criminal record certificate (CRC) is an official document confirming whether an individual has criminal convictions, cautions, reprimands, or warnings recorded against them.
+For UK visa purposes, applicants may need both an ACRO police certificate (covering England, Wales, and Northern Ireland) and certificates from every country where they lived for 12 months or more in the past 10 years while aged 18 or over.

-The information shown on a criminal record certificate typically includes the applicant's personal details, a photograph, and one of three possible outcomes: "No Trace" (no criminal records found), "No Live Trace" (previous convictions now considered spent under UK law), or a list of any unspent convictions, cautions, reprimands, or warnings with dates and offence descriptions.
+An ACRO certificate displays one of three outcomes: "No Trace" (no criminal records found), "No Live Trace" (previous convictions now considered spent under UK rehabilitation rules), or a detailed list of unspent convictions, cautions, reprimands, or warnings with dates and offence descriptions.
+The Stepped Down classification appears when a record exists but only limited information is disclosed.

-ACRO police certificates are used for immigration, visa, and overseas employment purposes.
-DBS (Disclosure and Barring Service) certificates are specifically for UK domestic employment, particularly roles involving children or vulnerable adults.
-For UK visa applications, you need an ACRO certificate, not a DBS check.
+ACRO police certificates are used for immigration, visa, and overseas employment.
+DBS (Disclosure and Barring Service) certificates are for UK domestic employment — particularly roles involving children or vulnerable adults — and are not accepted for visa applications.
+If you submit a DBS certificate instead of an ACRO certificate, UKVI will treat the requirement as unmet and refuse the application.

 | Feature | ACRO Police Certificate | DBS Certificate |